History of Emma Watson in Timeline

 Loading Video...

-2019: Appointed to G7 Advisory Body
+2019: Appointed to a G7 advisory body for women's rights

-January 2020: Partnership with ThredUP to Launch Fashion Footprint Calculator
+January 2020: Partnership with ThredUP

-January 2020: Our Shared Shelf ceases updates
+January 2020: Our Shared Shelf ceased updates

-In June 2020, Emma Watson was appointed the youngest member of the board of directors of Kering, and will chair Kering's sustainability committee.
+In June 2020, Emma Watson was appointed the youngest member of the board of directors of Kering and will chair Kering's sustainability committee.

 Yves Saint Laurent Men's Y Eau de Parfum, 3.3-oz.